strobel1ght/NPCJasperFix/README.md

 ## Overview
 This is a patch mod for Stardew Valley that corrects a bug in the game code affecting NPCs (especially dialogue).

-When checking if *any* NPC should load marriage dialogue, the game currently checks if `Game1.player.spouse.Contains(this.Name)` instead of `Game1.player.spouse.Equals(this.Name)`.
+**Problem:** when checking if *any* NPC should load marriage dialogue, the game currently checks if `Game1.player.spouse.Contains(this.Name)` instead of `Game1.player.spouse.Equals(this.Name)`.

-Result: for a character like Jas—when the player is married to [Lemurkat's custom NPC Jasper](https://www.nexusmods.com/stardewvalley/mods/5599)—the game checks if `"Jasper".Contains("Jas")` and returns `true` because the "Jas" substring was found.
+**Result:** for a character like Jas—when the player is married to [Lemurkat's custom NPC Jasper](https://www.nexusmods.com/stardewvalley/mods/5599)—the game checks if `"Jasper".Contains("Jas")` and returns `true` because the "Jas" substring was found.
 The game will then try to load marriage dialogue for Jas.
 Because she doesn't have any, it loads the default marriage dialogue string `""` and **Jas will go completely silent, never having any dialogue.**

 This same bug could potentially happen with other custom NPCs, especially for vanilla and custom NPCs with short names: Sam, Gus, Pam, Alex, Jas... and names like Jo, Eve, Ann, Max, Rob.